-Born 1953, Sydney, New South Wales.
-Lives and works Adelaide, South Australia.
+Born 1953, Sydney.
+Lives and works Hobart

 Fiona Hall works across a broad range of media including painting, photography, sculpture and installation, often employing forms of museological display.
 Her work has a strong material basis.
 Recurrent themes include globalisation, the relationships between ecology and economy, systems of classification and domestic order and other comparative structures.
 Hall studied painting at the National Art School, Sydney in the 1970s and came to prominence as a photographer, but has extended into media including sculpture, installation, moving image and garden design.